 )

 Once you are happy with your keymap, it is time to compile your code using the QMK MSYS.
-Open the QMK MSYS and once it loads, enter the command qmk compile -kb stm32_keyboard -km default
+Open the QMK MSYS and once it loads, enter the command qmk compile -kb stm32_keyboard -km default replace the “stm32_keyboard” with whatever you named your keyboard when making it earlier.
+If you forgot, you can check the keyboard_name line in your keyboard.json file.

 After waiting a bit, you should receive an output like the one below.

-Now if you received an output like the one below, you most likely typed your keyboard name wrong in the command, so you can double check that and try again.
+If you received an output like the one below, you most likely typed your keyboard name wrong in the command, so you can double check that and try again.

 After you have successfully compiled your keyboard, open up QMK Toolbox that we downloaded earlier so we can flash our code to our STM32 Keyboard Controller.
 At the top of QMK Toolbox there is a button labeled “Open”.
 Click on that button and it should pop up the needed file location on our computer.
 (This file location is the qmk_firmware directory if it did not open automatically).
-In this directory you should see a .bin file with the name of your keyboard, in this case, stm32_keyboard_default.bin
+In this directory you should see a .bin file with the name of your keyboard, in this case, stm32_keyboard_default.bin You should then open this file in QMK Toolbox.

 Now click on the box next to “Auto-Flash” to enable it.
 This is all we should need to configure.
 You don’t need to worry about choosing the correct MCU in the “MCU (AVR only)” dropdown for our STM32 controller.

-If you can’t flash your keyboard with QMK Toolbox, or would just like to use QMK MSYS instead, follow these directions: In QMK MSYS type the command (Don’t press enter!) qmk flash -kb stm32_keyboard -km default
+If you can’t flash your keyboard with QMK Toolbox, or would just like to use QMK MSYS instead, follow these directions: Connect the controller to your computer and enter bootloader mode like we did above.
+Then in QMK MSYS type the command qmk flash -kb stm32_keyboard -km default replacing “stm32_keyboard” with the name of your keyboard per usual, then press enter.
+You should receive an output like below.
+If it gets stuck trying to find a device in bootloader mode, try entering bootloader mode again while it is still checking.

 To test to make sure all the keys on your keyboard work, plug your USB-C cable back into your keyboard, and wait for your computer to set up the device if it needs to.
-Then you can go into a text document and press each key, or you can go to this link for a free key tester.
+Then you can go into a text document and press each key, or you can go to VIA for a free key tester.
 Simply press each key while you have your keyboard connected and the keys that you programmed it with will light up and make a noise on the tester website (VIA).

-that allows us to use the first key on our keyboard (row 0, column 0) in place of the BOOT button if you can no longer reach it on your finished keyboard.
-You can use it the same way as the BOOT button to re-flash the controller, by holding it down then plugging in the USB-C cable.
+If you want to make any new changes to the firmware, you can edit the files then re-compile and flash the new code to the controller just the same way as before.
+Our keyboard.json file from earlier included this line of code "bootmagic", true, that allows us to use the first key on our keyboard (row 0, column 0) in place of the BOOT button if you can no longer reach it on your finished keyboard.
+You can use it the same way as the BOOT button to re-flash the controller, but by holding it down then plugging in the USB-C cable.

 If you have any problems flashing to the controller, try doing it both ways shown here, or compiling the code again.
-If you are still having problems with flashing or anything else, please check the QMK docs as there is a LOT of information well organized there, or leave a comment below.
+If you are still having problems with flashing or anything else, please check the QMK docs as there is a lot of information well organized there, or leave a comment below.